Cherantha de Silva

-Cherantha De Silva (born 12 July 1996) is a Sri Lankan medal-winning swimmer, who has represented his country at 5 FINA World Championship's, 3 FINA World Cup's, 2 Commonwealth Games, 1 Asian Games as well as 1 South Asian Games, winning 7 medals.
+Cherantha De Silva (born 12 July 1996) is a Sri Lankan medal-winning swimmer, who has represented his country at 6 World Aquatics Championships, 3 FINA World Cup's, 2 Commonwealth Games(becoming a finalist), 1 Asian Games as well as 1 South Asian Games, winning 7 medals.

-De Silva holds 6 national records (50m,100m and 200m and butterfly SCM & LCM).
+De Silva shattered 10 Sri Lankan national records and 4 internationally recognized records (more details below).

-As well he was qualified with 4 World championship B standards(B cuts) for the 2018, 14th FINA World Swimming Championships (25 m) held in Hangzhou, China.
+Further, De Silva qualified with 4 World championship B standards(B cuts) for the 2018, 14th FINA World Swimming Championships (25 m) held in Hangzhou, China.
 He narrowly missed the A standard (A cut) in the 50m Butterfly (SCM) clocking 23.48.
 While the A standard could have made history for Sri Lanka as the first Sri Lankan to achieve the A standard he missed it by 0.2 seconds.
+Also, De Silva was bestowed the "Best Sportsman of the Year" award at the school level, provincial and Sri Lanka school level.

-De Silva was bestowed the "Best Sportsman of the Year" award at the school level, provincial and national level.
+To top off his swim career De Silva earned a full scholarship to study in the US at Kenyon College, Gambier, Ohio.
+He earned a bachelor's degree in Economics and earned honors in his Integrated Program in Humane Studies concentration.